Bounds on Sphere Sizes in the Sum-Rank Metric and Coordinate-Additive Metrics: Conclusions

+In this paper, we derive novel upper and lower bounds on the size of an $\ell$-dimensional sphere.
+First, we consider a general setting for any coordinate-additive metric, and then we focus specifically on spheres in the sum-rank metric.
+In the general setting, we employ techniques from information theory and typical sequences to bound the logarithmic growth rate of the sphere's size, utilizing the entropy of a Boltzmann-like distribution representing the marginal distribution of a typical sequence.
+Although these bounds apply to any coordinate-additive metric, we also derive new bounds specifically for the sum-rank metric, using convolution arguments for the upper bounds and ordinary generating functions for the lower bounds.
+Finally, we compare our bounds to existing ones in the sum-rank metric and observe that, when choosing the most suitable bound for each regime, our bounds outperform the existing closed-form bounds.

-H.~Sauerbier Couvée received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 801434).
+\bmhead{Acknowledgments} H.~Sauerbier Couvée is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 801434) and the Bavarian State Ministry of Science and Arts via the project EQAP.
 T.~Jerkovits and J.~Bariffi acknowledge the financial support by the Federal Ministry of Education and Research of Germany in the program of "Souver\"an.
 Digital.
 Vernetzt."
 Joint project 6G-RIC, project identification number: 16KISK022.
-The authors thank H.~Bartz, A.~Baumeister, G.~Liva, and A.~Wachter-Zeh for their insights and discussions. \end{credits}
+J.~Bariffi is funded by the European Union (DiDAX, 101115134).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.
+The authors thank H.~Bartz, A.~Baumeister, G.~Liva, and A.~Wachter-Zeh for their insights and discussions.